 Credit Suisse Report Details Failings in Archegos Debacle

-Credit Suisse, which also reported a sharp drop in profits on Thursday, said it would use the Archegos debacle “as a turning point for its holistic approach to risk management.”
-The bank said 23 employees would lose or be required to repay $ 70 million in bonuses, and nine group members would be made redundant.

-Archegos collapsed in March after its stock market bets, funded with money borrowed from Credit Suisse and other banks, deteriorated.
-Credit Suisse was slower than Goldman Sachs and other creditors to liquidate Archegos’ positions and suffered the biggest losses.
+Senior managers have been replaced by junior employees.
+The team overseeing Archegos and other clients “struggled to handle more work with fewer resources and less experience,” the report said.

-But the risk of doing business with Archegos had been apparent for years, according to the 165-page report released on Thursday.
-In 2012, its founder, Bill Hwang, while running another fund, pleaded guilty to a US wire fraud charge and settled the insider trading allegations with the Securities and Exchange Commission, according to the law firm report Paul, Weiss, Rifkind, Wharton. & Garrison.
+The collapse of Archegos came as a shock to foreigners, but the risk of doing business with the fund had been evident for years, according to the report.
+In 2012, Mr. Hwang, the founder, pleaded guilty to a US wire fraud charge while managing another fund, and settled the insider trading allegations with the Securities and Exchange Commission.
 It was also banned in 2014 from trading in Hong Kong.

 In 2015, Credit Suisse employees “ignored” Mr. Hwang’s story after considering the risk of doing business with him, according to the Paul, Weiss report.
-Over the following years, the bank allowed Archegos to make big bets using mostly borrowed money, and took no action as the fund chronically exceeded the limits for the amount of risk it was allowed to take. to assume.
+In the following years, the bank allowed Archegos to make big bets using mostly borrowed money – moves that generated interest income and fees for Credit Suisse.
+In 2020, however, Archegos began to chronically exceed the limits of the amount of risk he was allowed to take.

+Credit Suisse executives ignored or played down the breaches and other red flags because they knew Archegos was working with other banks.
+They were afraid of alienating an important client.

 “The Archegos case directly calls into question the competence of the sales and risk management staff who had all the information necessary to assess the scale and urgency of Archegos risks, but repeatedly failed to take decisive and urgent measures to deal with it, ”he added.
 Paul’s report, Weiss said.